 The Bishop of Natal was John William Colenso, a close friend of Ruskin.
 He was a notable mathematician and scholar of the Zulu language, who wrote a Zulu-English dictionary with over 10,000 entries!
 A champion of Zulu interests, he became known as “Sobantu”, meaning “the father of his people”.

 The diamond was on display for over 70 years, when, unfortunately it was stolen in a robbery in 1965.
-The poster below was issued after the theft, offering a reward for its safe return.

 David John Knight was arrested about six months later, and was found guilty of the theft.
 The stepson of the Head Warder, he lived in the residence of the museum.
 He was sentenced to three years.
 It was later claimed that he had been framed for the theft by two officers who were later found guilty of corruption.
 The investigating officer gave evidence that Knight confessed, and had stated that the diamond had been shipped to Denmark.